 A myringoplasty may prevent infections and sometimes improve your hearing.
 Generally, eardrum repairs are very successful with most patients recovering, with no complications.
 The result of the surgery may not be as good if the bones of your middle ear need to be repaired as well as your eardrum.

 At One Healthcare we can book you in to see a specialist Ear, Nose and Throat surgeon for an initial consultation, usually within 48 hours.
 Myringoplasty is available at One Ashford Hospital in Kent and One Hatfield Hospital in Hertfordshire.

 You can use your private medical insurance or pay for your Myringoplasty treatment.
-We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
+We offer competitive, fixed price packages as well as the ability to spread the cost of your treatment over a number of months.
 If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Ashford Hospital

 Why One Ashford Hospital

 - Access to leading Consultants within 48 hours*